 Open source software also holds great potential for volunteer engagement, as there is often a lack of financial resources at this point, but not of motivation and a sense of community.
 The Corona pandemic, in which many volunteer activities also had to be moved ad hoc into the digital realm, clearly demonstrated the need for an open, participatory and reliable IT infrastructure that is independent of commercial providers and in line with the idea of volunteer engagement.

 Open source field of action

-With our partner, the CityLAB of the Technology Foundation Berlin, we dedicate ourselves in our field of action to the potentials of Open Source and direct our attention to the conditions that are necessary for these potentials to unfold in practice.
+With our partner, the CityLAB of the Technology Foundation Berlin, we dedicated ourselves in our field of action to the potentials of Open Source and directed our attention to the conditions that are necessary for these potentials to unfold in practice.
 Open source requires political will, transparent structures and commitment.